ABS and ASA

 TL;DR

-For ABS/ASA, prevent uneven cooling: print in a draft-free (ideally enclosed) space with a hot bed and low fan, or you’ll fight corner warp and layer cracks.
-Choose ASA for outdoor/sun exposure; choose ABS for indoor functional parts and acetone-based finishing (with proper safety).
+ABS/ASA punish uneven cooling.
+Print warm and draft-free (ideally enclosed) with a hot bed and very little fan, or you’ll see corner warp and layer splits.
+Pick ASA for outdoor sun/weather; pick ABS for indoor functional parts and acetone-based bonding/smoothing (with proper ventilation and handling).

-What ABS and ASA are (and why they fail)
+What ABS and ASA are (and why prints go wrong)

-ABS is a tough, heat-tolerant plastic compared with PLA, but it shrinks more as it cools.
-That shrinkage creates stress: corners lift (warping) and tall parts can split between layers if the print cools too fast.
-ASA prints very similarly to ABS, but is commonly chosen for outdoor parts because it typically resists UV/sunlight better and stays looking nicer outdoors over time.
+ABS is strong and heat-tolerant compared with PLA, but it shrinks more as it cools.
+That shrinkage builds internal stress.
+If one area cools faster than another, corners lift (warping) and taller parts can crack between layers.
+ASA prints much like ABS, but it’s commonly picked for outdoor parts because it typically holds up to UV/sunlight better and stays looking nicer over time.

 Choose ABS when…

-• The part is mainly for indoor use but may get warm (electronics enclosures, motor mounts, car interior use)
+- The part is mainly indoors but may get warm (electronics enclosures, motor mounts, car interior parts)

 Choose ASA when…

-• The part will see sun and weather (outdoor mounts, brackets, covers)
+- The part will live in sun and weather (outdoor mounts, brackets, covers)

-• You want ABS-like strength/heat behavior with better UV resistance
+- You want ABS-like strength and heat behavior with typically better UV resistance

 Start-point settings (typical ranges)

-Often 240–270 C (follow spool guidance).
-Too low = weak layer bonding; too high = more stringing/blobs and possible surface defects.
+- Often 240–270 C (follow your spool guidance).
+Too low weakens layer bonding; too high increases stringing/blobs and can worsen surface quality.

-Commonly 90–110 C. Higher bed temps usually improve first-layer grip and reduce warping on larger footprints.
+- Commonly 90–110 C. A warmer bed usually improves first-layer grip and reduces warping, especially on wide parts.

-Usually low or off for most of the print.
-Use minimal fan only where geometry demands it (bridges/overhangs), then return to low airflow.
+- Usually low or off for most of the print.
+Use the minimum airflow needed for bridges/overhangs, then drop back to low.

-Strongly recommended for medium/large parts.
-Keep room drafts off the print; let the part cool slowly after finishing.
+- Strongly recommended for medium/large parts.
+Stop drafts from hitting the print, and let the part cool down slowly after the job finishes.

-Store sealed with desiccant.
-If you hear popping/steam or see rough, foamy extrusion, dry the filament before chasing slicer settings.
+- Store sealed with desiccant.
+If you hear popping/steam or see rough, foamy extrusion, dry the filament before you start tweaking slicer settings.

 Common ABS/ASA print problems and first fixes